 The Kulturstiftung des Bundes launched TANZFONDS ERBE and TANZFONDS PARTNER in 2011 after the Tanzplan Deutschland initiative came to an end.
 Madeline Ritter, the former director of Tanzplan Deutschland, and Ingo Diehl, the former director of Tanzplan’s educational programme, designed the content of the funds.
 The not-for-profit company they founded, DIEHL+RITTER, is the agency in charge of Tanzfonds.
 Ms Ritter is its project director.

-Funding for artistic projects on the cultural heritage of dance – an initiative of the Federal Cultural Foundation
+Fund for artistic projects on the cultural heritage of dance

 FUNDING FOR PARTNERSHIPS BETWEEN DANCE INSTITUTIONS AND SCHOOLS